ktor-doc-jp/ktor-doc-jp/pages/servers/configuration.md

 <a id="accessing-config"></a>
 ## Accessing the configuration

-When using a `DevelopmentEngine` (instead of an `embeddedServer`), the HOCON file is loaded, and you access to its configurations.
+If you are using a `DevelopmentEngine` (instead of an `embeddedServer`), the HOCON file is loaded, and you are able to access to its configuration properties.

 You can also define arbitrary property paths to configure your application.